tallen-hashicorp/vault-pr-ad-testing/README.md

   default_ttl=10s \
   username_template="v_{{unix_time}}" \
   max_ttl=24h

 vault read ldap/creds/dynamic-role
 ```

-This works via a PR if the Primary is down:
+This configuration works via a PR if the Primary is down.
+Below are sequence diagrams illustrating the interactions for the Primary and PR:

 ### Primary

 ```mermaid
 sequenceDiagram
     actor c as Client